19 minute read

 Presentation Plus

-‘Presentation Plus: Working at the Edges of the Presentation API’ was presented by Dn Brennan of the J. Paul Getty Trust.
-Brennan discussed the creation of an image viewer designed to meet some specific needs at the Getty.
+‘Presentation Plus: Working at the Edges of the Presentation API’ was presented by Dan Brennan of the J. Paul Getty Trust.
+Dan discussed the creation of an image viewer designed to meet some specific needs at the Getty.

 One notable project highlighted was the Dessins photographiques sur Papier.
 Recueil No. 2, also known as the Bayard Album, which contains early photography experiments.
 This album passed through many hands before being acquired by Getty in the 1980s and subsequently disassembled for conservation purposes.